Dukewang-cn/moderators/seasons/0x3/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `13600`

+## Duke
+- Discord user name: `Duke#3456`
+- UnUniFi address: `ununifi1skex8qg79h667zdvnsgt09pum9f7yyr5zv0dar`
+- MEE6 experience point at the start of this season: `39130`
+- MEE6 experience point at the end of this season: `49595`

 ## Write your first name (or nickname) here